cjss-group/CJSS/README.md

 #### Data

 You can add data to your project.
-Probably useful for somthing.
-Do it using the `--data` attrubute.
+Probably useful for something.
+Do it using the `--data` attribute.
 It should be formatted as JSON.

 ```css
 nav {